 In a dramatic change of direction for the technology giant, the company has assembled a 'small army' of the world's best biologists, programmers and engineers who are tackling cancer as if it were a bug in a computer system.

 This summer Microsoft opened its first wet laboratory where it will test out the findings of its computer scientists who are creating huge maps of the internal workings of cell networks.

 The researchers are even working on a computer made from DNA which could live inside cells and look for faults in bodily networks, like cancer.
-If it spotted cancerous chances it would reboot the system and clear out the diseased cells.
+If it spotted cancerous changes it would reboot the system and clear out the diseased cells.

-Chris Bishop, laboratory director at Microsoft Research, told The Independent newspaper: “I think it's a very natural thing for Microsoft to be looking at because we have tremendous expertise in computer science and what is going on in cancer is a computational problem.
+Chris Bishop, laboratory director at Microsoft Research, told The Independent newspaper, “I think it's a very natural thing for Microsoft to be looking at because we have tremendous expertise in computer science and what is going on in cancer is a computational problem.